 Service manuals are what one would find along with any piece of equipment.
 It comes with detailed information about the make and builds of the machine, maintenance information, and emergency protocols on what should be done if certain situations persist with the equipment.

-Policy manuals offer you insight into the policies, rules, and regulations that an organization follows.
+Policy manuals offer insight into an organization's regulations, policies and procedures.
 It helps you get an idea of the vision and goals of the company.
 It also helps pave the way for the development and growth of the company.

 So, these are the most basic categorizations of manuals.
-Of course, you can further divide and subdivide these categories to get more precise versions of manuals pertaining to the particular needs of the organizations.
-For example, some other types of manuals in technical writing are product manuals, API documentation, SDK documentation, user guides and so on.
+Of course, you can further divide and subdivide these categories to get more precise versions of manuals about the particular needs of the organization.

 Mastering the art of creating different types of manuals